srcfl/srcful-documentation/docs/sourceful-terms/terms.md

 ### 1. Background

-- These terms and conditions (the **“Terms and Conditions”**) govern the access to and use of the Sourceful website, platform, products, and other services provided by Sourceful (collectively, the “Services”), between the End User and Sourceful Labs AB.
+- These terms and conditions (the **“Terms and Conditions”**) govern the access to and use of the Sourceful website, platform, products, and other services provided by Sourceful Labs AB (collectively, the “Services”), between the End User and Sourceful Labs AB.

 - The Services provides a blockchain-based service for management, measurement and distribution related to solar energy.